terranexum/OpenAccelerator/README.md

 `npx preact-cli create default openviewer`

 After this command was run, in the `package.json` belonging to `openviewer`, the text `NODE_OPTIONS=--openssl-legacy-provider` needed to be removed from `scripts/build` and `scripts/dev`.

+## How to Use the OpenViewer

+To zoom in on really large diagrams, use the navigation window on the lower left of the screen.
+Mousing oer it and using the scroll wheel to zoom has been tested.

+This code is still under development, thus, the text in each diagram node is not in the correct logical groupings just yet.
+Also, diagram nodes do not presently allow the text at right to be highlighted, although when clicking on the text at the right, the reverse is true.

 ## How to Contribute